Empowering Growth: Sensory Processing Disorder Occupational Therapy

 What Services Can Schools Provide for Sensory Processing Disorder?

 Many children with SPD receive occupational therapy at school and also have accommodations to support their sensory needs within the classroom.
-A plan to support sensory needs or a sensory diet is often put into place at school so a child can learn to process sensory information more adequately to get a more functional response.
-Depending on what type of sensory input they need, the foundation of the plan comes with common classroom accommodations
+A plan to support sensory needs or a sensory diet is often implemented at school so a child can learn to process sensory information more adequately to get a more functional response.
+Depending on what type of sensory input they need, the plan's foundation comes with common classroom accommodations

 Proprioceptive Input: